nauen/NoBlockingCapacitiveSensor/README.md

 // geht CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,0);             // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
 // geht nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,14);      // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
 // geht nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,12);      // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
-// geht nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,13);      // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
+// geht       CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,13);      // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
 // gehtt nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(4,15);      // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
 // geht nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(15,1);       // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired
 // geht nicht CapacitiveSensor   cs_4_2 = CapacitiveSensor(2,15);       // 10M resistor between pins 4 & 2, pin 2 is sensor pin, add a wire and or foil if desired